Magoosh will update this post as more information becomes available.

 Although the College Board claims that at-home AP testing was a success, several students had problems submitting answers and were told they needed to take a makeup test.
 Students consequently filed a lawsuit to force the College Board to grade their responses for the initial test.
 The organization Fair Test also joined the lawsuit due to compliance issues with the Americans With Disabilities Act.

-As of July 11, in Mainline China, the National Education Examinations Authority announced that the GRE General Test has resumed at a few locations.
+As of July 11, in Mainland China, the National Education Examinations Authority announced that the GRE General Test has resumed at a few locations.

 Most GRE exams, including all computer-based GRE testing done by Prometric test centers, have been suspended around the globe.
 Check your email and GRE account online for specific information about your exam.